azw413/smali/writing-status.md

 Remaining writer work before layout: integrate static values/annotation offsets when class defs are assembled.

 ### Phase 1 – Build Index Pools
-1. Design a `DexIndexPools` (or `DexBuilderContext`) struct that gathers strings, type descriptors, prototypes, fields, and methods across all `SmaliClass` inputs.
+1. ✅ `DexIndexPools` gathers strings, type descriptors, prototypes, fields, and methods from `SmaliClass` inputs, producing sorted tables that map descriptors to their eventual indices.
-2. Normalise and deduplicate descriptors, ensuring canonical ordering (UTF-16 lexicographic for strings, class order for types, etc.).
-3. Emit mapping tables (`HashMap` or `IndexSet`) for fast lookup when constructing ID sections and other references.
-4. Capture auxiliary data needed for protos (shorty strings), field/method owner type IDs, and annotation type references.
+2. 🔄 Pools now also scan `DexOp` bodies for const-string/class usage plus field/method references (including invoke-polymorphic/custom prototypes) and normalize string literal harvesting from field initializers; literal collection still needs to hook into encoded arrays/static values/annotation lowering for numeric/object cases, but the builder now exposes helpers to do so without reindexing.
+3. 🔄 `DexLayoutPlan` allocates deterministic offsets for the ID sections, encodes string/type-list payloads into a planned data section, prepares `ClassDefItem` stubs (including encoded-array blobs for simple static string initializers), and now feeds `build_dex_file_bytes`.
+Next steps: add annotation directories/class data/static values for other literal types and plug in code/debug info emission.

 ### Phase 2 – Layout & Serialization Pipeline
-1. Define section models for each on-disk table (string_ids, type_ids, proto_ids, field_ids, method_ids, class_defs, call_site_ids, method_handles, data section payloads).
+1. ✅ Define section models for the core ID tables plus class_defs, and stage data payload builders for string data + TypeList-backed structures (now also covering encoded-array static values for strings/nulls).
-2. Compute sizes and alignment requirements, then assign file offsets in canonical DEX order.
+2. ✅ Compute sizes and alignment requirements, then assign file offsets in canonical DEX order (captured in `SectionOffsets`).
-3. Serialize each section into a single contiguous buffer, recording offsets for later references (e.g., `class_data_off`, `code_off`, `debug_info_off`).
+3. ✅ Serialize each section into a single contiguous buffer, recording offsets for later references. `build_dex_file_bytes` now emits header + ID sections + data, appends map list entries for string/type/encoded-array chunks, and patches checksum/signature so the bytes can be parsed as a real (code-less) DEX file.
-4. Generate the map list covering every emitted section and append it to the data area.
+4. ✅ Generate the map list covering every emitted section and append it to the data area.
-5. Finalize the header: populate sizes/offsets, then compute Adler-32 (excluding the first 12 bytes) and SHA-1 (bytes 32..end) checksums and patch them into the header.
+5. ✅ Finalize the header: populate sizes/offsets, then compute Adler-32 (excluding the first 12 bytes) and SHA-1 (bytes 32..end) checksums and patch them into the header.
-6. Add optional link-data and API-26+ sections when inputs require them.
+6. 🔜 Add optional link-data and API-26+ sections when inputs require them.

 ### Phase 3 – Smali Lowering
 1. Convert `SmaliClass` metadata into DEX class_def/class_data/annotation/static_value structures using the index pools.